rpi-virtuell/FOERBICO_und_rpi-virtuell/Website/content/englisch/teamseite_en/index.md

 ## Comenius Institute
 ![Logo des Comenius Instituts](/hello-world/comenius-institut-logo.png)

-The Comenius Institute, Evangelical Centre for Educational Science, promotes education and training based on protestant principles.
-It sees itself as a scientific, expert, and research institution, as well as a centre for inspiration and services regarding fundamental questions of Protestant educational practice.
+The Comenius Institute, Protestant Centre for Educational Science, promotes education and training based on Protestant principles.
+It sees itself as a scientific and research institution, as well as a centre for inspiration and services regarding fundamental questions of Protestant educational practice.

 Further Information: [Comenius-Institut](https://comenius.de/)